Why sun blocking clothing and skin cancer? Do you know how to protect your skin? What are you doing to protect your

 If you are the parent of a young child it is very important that you have some information to keep your younger children from harming their skin.
 Help keep them healthy and as well as protect them from the sun.
-Regardless of your skin color, the damage can happen.
+Regardless of your skin color, damage can happen.
 Protect your kids’ skin with sun blocking clothing and prevent skin cancer as they get older.

-The link below is for some examples of what the neglected solar keratosis looks like.
+The link below is for some examples of what neglected solar keratosis looks like.
 Did your lips receive some exposure and develop a crusty scab?

 Awareness makes you think.
 As you are now aware, click on the link below to get some idea of what these early stages look like.